Calibrated Multi-Level Quantile Forecasting: Introduction

 We show that the loss function and constraint set for the calibration without crossings problem satisfy inward flow.
-Thus, MultiQT, which can be written as lazy gradient descent on that loss function and constraint set, inherits a calibration guarantee from our more general analysis of gradient equilibrium with constraints.
-Finally, we prove a no-regret guarantee in terms of the quantile loss.
-Due to the decomposition of the quantile loss into calibration and sharpness terms, this result implies that MultiQT achieves calibration without paying a steep price in terms of sharpness.
+Thus, MultiQT, which can be written as lazy gradient descent on that loss function and constraint set, inherits a calibration guarantee from our more general analysis of constrained gradient equilibrium.
+Finally, we prove a no-regret guarantee for MultiQT with respect to the quantile loss.
+Due to the standard decomposition of the quantile loss into calibration and sharpness terms, this result can be informally interpreted as saying that MultiQT achieves calibration without paying a steep price in terms of sharpness.